freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/11-machine-learning-with-python/tensorflow/neural-networks-activation-functions.md

 ## --text--

-Qual função de ativação concentra os valores entre -1 e 1?
+Which activation function squishes values between -1 and 1?

 ## --answers--